Jeff Sessions: Early life and early career

-U.S. Attorney for the Southern District of Alabama (1981–1993)
+U.S. attorney for the Southern District of Alabama (1981–1993)

-Sessions was an Assistant United States Attorney in the Office of the U.S. Attorney for the Southern District of Alabama beginning in 1975.
-In 1981, President Reagan nominated him to be the U.S. Attorney for the Southern District of Alabama.
+Sessions served as an assistant United States attorney in the Office of the U.S. Attorney for the Southern District of Alabama beginning in 1975.
+In 1981, President Reagan nominated him to be the U.S. attorney for the Southern District of Alabama.
 The Senate confirmed him and he held that position for twelve years.
 In 1993, Sessions resigned his post after Democrat Bill Clinton was elected President of the United States.

 Sessions's office filed civil rights charges in the 1981 killing of Michael Donald, a young African American man who was murdered in Mobile, Alabama, by a pair of Ku Klux Klan members.
-Sessions' office did not prosecute the case, but both men were arrested and convicted.
+Sessions's office did not prosecute the case, as homicide is prosecuted by the state government, but both men were arrested and convicted.

 In 1985, Sessions prosecuted three African American community organizers in the Black Belt of Alabama, including Martin Luther King Jr.'s former aide Albert Turner, for voter fraud, alleging tampering with 14 absentee ballots.
 The prosecution stirred charges of selective prosecution of black voter registration.
 The defendants, known as the Marion Three, were acquitted of all charges by a jury after three hours of deliberation.
 Historian Wayne Flynt told The Washington Post he regarded concerns about tactics employed in the 1984 election and by Turner in particular as legitimate, but also noted Sessions had no history of advocating for black voter rights before 1984.
 Interviewed in 2009, Sessions said he remained convinced that he did the right thing, but admitted he "failed to make the case".